 The 21.5″ iMac has the same 1920 x 1080 pixel resolution as high-def television, and the display is LED backlit.
 The SD Card slot, located on the right side below the SuperDrive, supports SDXC.

-Apple’s wireless keyboard is now standard, as is the Magic Mouse.
-The new iMac can also be ordered with Apple’s new Magic Trackpad.
+Apple’s wireless keyboard is standard, as is the Magic Mouse.
+The new iMac can be ordered with Apple’s Magic Trackpad.

 4 GB of RAM remains standard across the line, and maximum RAM stands at 16 GB using four 4 GB modules.

 The base 2.5 GHz model has AMD Radeon HD 6750M graphics with 512 MB of dedicated memory.
 The 2.7 GHz model uses Radeon 6770M graphics with 512 MB of video memory.